This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.

 Here’s where you can find out more about my travel secrets on how to travel cheap and far, with a critical step being how to find, search, compare and book cheap flight tickets.

-One can sit all day and analyse extensively exactly when is the best time to book a flight ticket.
+One can sit all day and analyse extensively exactly when is the best time and strategy to book a flight ticket.
 Many amazing articles have been written on this, but the truth of the matter is that unless you are yourself the Pricing Analyst of some global airlines company, you cannot as a layman know what are all the variables that will lead to your optimum ‘time before you book a flight ticket’.

 Some have said that 7 weeks before you expect to fly is the best time to book cheap flight tickets.
 You can use it as a broad reference, but in my opinion, a time frame of around 2 months before your expected flights is a good time to start looking and booking.